Chemtrails over the Country Club (song): Critical reception

-"Chemtrails over the Country Club" received generally favorable reviews.
+"Chemtrails over the Country Club" received critical acclaim.
 In a review for NME, Rhian Daly described the song as "swooning" and "beautiful".
 In two articles covering the song for Vulture, Justin Curto described the song as "one of [Del Rey's] classic dreamy love songs" and "more interesting than the middle-of-the-road lead single 'Let Me Love You Like a Woman'" but not "any more substantive", noting how Del Rey "sways and lilts through the delicate rhythm, eventually finding her way toward a glitchy bridge" but suggesting that lyrically she is "only speaking for herself" and "doesn't have much profound to say".
 Tom Curtis-Horsfall of GigList opined that "Where Norman Fucking Rockwell! sounded like a dying bugle call for the American Dream, 'Chemtrails over the Country Club' feels like Del Rey now wants to desperately clutch on to that forgotten world of innocence, suburbia, and naivety".

 In a review of Chemtrails over the Country Club for Pitchfork, assigning the album a rating of 7.5 out of 10, Mina Takavoli described the song as "a ballad drawn directly from the Lana Del Rey vein, all honey sun, moneyed smiles, the pleasure of living lavishly."
 Takavoli commented on the title of the song and its subversive lyrical themes, stating "whether meant to be tongue-in-cheek, a joke, or not one at all" ("whether or not she actually believes in covert geoengineering is entirely irrelevant"), "the title's flawless alignment with the mood and mien of that moment—the conspiracy-mindedness, the radiant gloom, the fragility, and the suggestion of the type of person associated with the words 'country club'—was an act of poetry.
 It was remarkable to hear the bard of white American malaise suggest which delusion was gripping the nation."